 PREPARED BY: Jennifer Thompson, Planner

 CHECKED BY: Hector Soto, Jr., AICP, Current Planning Manager

+Kent Monter, PE, Development Engineering Manager

-RE: REMANDED Appl. #PL2018-084 and Appl. #2018-085 – PRELIMINARY DEVELOPMENT PLAN and SPECIAL USE PERMIT for indoor climate controlled storage facility – Extra Space Lee’s Summit, 700 SE Oldham Ct.; Hernly Associates, Inc., applicant
+RE: Appl. #PL2018-121 and Appl. #2018-231 – PRELIMINARY DEVELOPMENT PLAN and SPECIAL USE PERMIT for indoor climate controlled storage facility – Attic Storage of Lee’s Summit, 920 NE Deerbrook St.; Strickland Construction Co., applicant

 Commentary

-Extra Space was originally recommended for approval by the Planning Commission at the July 24, 2018 meeting.
-City Council, during its August 9, 2018, meeting recommended to advance the application to the second ordinance reading for final approval.
-Subsequently, at the August 23, 2018, meeting, the City Council remanded the application back to the Planning Commission in order for the applicant to address concerns regarding architecture and to reduce the number of requested modifications to the Unified Development Ordinance (UDO).
-The applicant has since revised and resubmitted the site plan and elevations for consideration.
-The original plan consisted of one (1) indoor climate controlled building and three (3) outdoor storage buildings, totaling 129,390 sq. ft.
-The revised plan consists of one (1) indoor climate controlled building, totaling 124,473 sq. ft.
-Other changes include, but are not limited to, the relocation of the indoor drive-thru, decreased building height, additional windows and architectural features, and the reduction of wall signs.
-The revised site layout has also eliminated the need for modifications to the Unified Development Ordinance for side yard setback and the landscape buffer width.

-The applicant proposes a preliminary development plan and special use permit for an indoor climate controlled storage facility located east of SE Hamblen Rd on the north side of SE Oldham Pkwy.
-The property is an infill vacant platted lot zoned CS (Commercial Services District) that was the previous location of an outdoor sales business for manufactured homes.
+The applicant proposes a preliminary development plan and special use permit for an indoor climate controlled storage facility located at 920 NE Deerbrook St., located north of the existing Genesis Fitness Center, at the NE corner of NE Mulberry St. and M-291 Hwy.
+The property is an infill vacant, platted lot zoned CP-2 (Planned Community Commercial District).

-The facility is comprised of one (1) indoor climate controlled building totaling 669 units.
-The color palette and materials for the proposed 124,473 sq. ft. building includes slate gray and garnet brick masonry, prefinished metal in slate and ash gray, and EIFS accents in silver.
-The indoor facility is a drive-through facility where the customer can enter the building with their car or truck and unload directly adjacent to the elevator.
-The anticipated operation hours for the storage facility are from 6:00 a.m. to 10:00 p.m.
+The facility is comprised of one (1) indoor climate controlled building totaling 583 units.
+The color palette and materials for the proposed building includes brick and stone masonry, in red and browns, and light brown stucco finished wall panels.
+Spandrel opaque glass, clear glass windows, and metal canopies are also proposed.

+The indoor facility is a drive-through facility where the customer can enter the building with their car or truck and unload to a nearby elevator.
+The anticipated operation hours for the storage facility office are from Monday through Friday, 9 a.m. to 6:00 p.m.; tenants will have 24/7 access, by way of the security gate.
+In addition, limited office space is proposed on the third floor, consisting of approximately 3,394 sq. ft.

-A modification is requested for the floor area ratio (FAR) and for the requirement of a pitched roof.
-Staff supports the requested modifications.
+A modification is requested for the floor area ratio (FAR).
+Staff supports the requested modification.

-The applicant requests a 25 year time period.
+The applicant requests a 25 year time period for the special use permit.
 Staff supports the requested time period.

-124,473 square feet – one (1) building
+101,400 square feet – one (1) building